wasmdxl1990/Crop-Hyperspectral-Image-Processing-Python/README.md

 * clone this repository
 git clone https://github.com/wasmdxl1990/Crop-Hyperspectral-Image-Processing-Python-.git

-* go to the code folder and run main script python main.py
+* go to the code folder and setup the input path, output path and threshold Ususally threshold =7 works well on all my HSI images for plant segmentation.

+*run main script
+python main.py